 - Special Interest Areas: There are a number of areas of competence that are commonly needed by psychologists working in university counseling centers.
 To deepen the training experience of the interns in a way that will help them achieve additional competence and meet their personal training goals, a "Special Interest" component has been included in the internship training program.
 Some of the areas previously identified for these training experiences have included drug and alcohol counseling, learning differences, eating disorders, men’s issues, supervision, mindfulness, religion/spirituality, or grief and loss.
 Interns may also design special programs, typically with a service component, that uniquely meet their training needs.
 Interns are allocated one hour per week during the fall and spring semesters to pursue these special interest training experiences.
 Two hours per week are allotted for a special interest area during the summer session.

-- Clinical Staff Meeting: All clinical staff meet for two hours per week to discuss agency business, to staff current and incoming clients, and to discuss clinical issues.
+- Clinical Staff Meeting: All clinical staff meet for two hours per week to staff current and incoming clients and to discuss clinical issues.
 Case disposition of clients seen on intake will occur during this meeting.
-This clinical meeting is an excellent opportunity for group supervision and for exchange of ideas between all senior staff and trainees.
+This clinical meeting is an excellent opportunity for group supervision and for exchange of ideas between all senior staff members and trainees.
 Interns will present a formal case presentation each semester in the Clinical Meeting.

 - Administrative Time

 - Case Management/Paperwork: Interns are allotted 5.5 hours each week to write clinical notes and intake reports, make client phone calls, respond to emails, and tend to other administrative tasks.
 Paperwork time may be scheduled in blocks or spread out equally over the course of the week.